 Gluten-Free Vegan Zucchini Fritters

-These gluten-free vegan zucchini fritters are delightfully crispy and flavourful, perfect for pairing with your favourite dipping sauces and toppings!
+These gluten-free vegan Zucchini Fritters are delightfully crispy and an absolute cinch to make, perfect for pairing with your favourite dipping sauces and toppings!
+Serve them as a side, make them a light main dish, or fry them up for a fun party appetizer!

 Notes on Ingredients